Experiencing art with all senses

 Stockmar products create a positive impression due to the underlying educational and artistic ideas which inform their creation.
 Based on the principles of Waldorf School education, our paints, crayons and modelling materials are deliberately designed to appeal to the child's senses.
 In our technological world, 'virtual reality' often replaces genuine experience.
 Stockmar products are aimed at providing genuine artistic experience which develop and enhance the senses.

-world such a stimulus is more important than ever before.
+Basic experiences like feeling, grasping and shaping act on the child's brain and have a positive effect on the sensory motor development.
+In today'sworld such a stimulus is more important than ever before.
 Only when children are able to register the effect of the external world on their senses can they take their stand in the world with confidence.
 There is a circular movement from experience of self to experience of the wider environment.

 Stockmar products - a Gesamtkunstwerk (total work of art)